 The usual course load for a student with a Teaching Assistantship or the equivalent is three course credits per semester.
 To ensure progress toward a degree, a teaching assistant must not hold other employment without asking for written permission from the graduate student advisor.

-All graduate students are required to attend the weekly department colloquia usually held on Wednesdays at noon.
+All graduate students are required to sign up for the seminar course and attend the weekly department every fall and spring semester.

 During the last two weeks of the spring semester, all physics graduate students elect a graduate student to represent them at Department meetings.
 Graduate students are urged to bring their suggestions and comments to the attention of the graduate student representative and the faculty at any time.